86 E. 8th Street,

-The Knickerbocker was built, along with much of the rest of the surrounding block, for Tieman Slagh, who wanted to bring vaudeville to Holland.
-His theater was named for a popular early 20th century New York City playhouse.
+The Knickerbocker Theatre was built, along with much of the rest of the surrounding block, for Tieman Slagh, who wanted to bring vaudeville to Holland.
+His theatre was named for a popular early-20th century New York City playhouse.

 Construction began in 1910, after four earlier attempts by Slagh to get a construction permit were rebuffed by the city fathers.

 Slagh himself was killed before the Knickerbocker Theatre opened–as he was putting lightbulbs in the marquee, he fell off a ladder and broke his neck.